gilbertlei/gilbertlei.github.io/_posts/2019-02-12-git-basics.md

 `git add .`
 `git commit -a -m "MESSAGE"`
 `git push`
+* If your collaborators make some changes to the master branch and you want to incorporate all the changes to your local branch, you should use below command:
+`git pull origin master`
 * For a branch that has been pushed and merged into master, you can delete it:
 `git branch -d BRANCH_NAME`